milovanovic/nco/README.md

 - `analysesTester` - contains tester used for parameter analysis of the NCO generator
 - `analysesSpec` - used for analysing performance of generated NCO modules depending on several parameters.
 Can be run using `testOnly nco.NCOAnalysisSpec` command

-Tester functions such as `peek`, `poke` and `expect`, available inside `DspTester` (check [dsptools Chisel library ](http://github.com/ucb-bar/dsptools)), are extensively used for design testing.

 ## NCOLazyModuleBlock

 NCOLazyModuleBlock is a generator of numerically controlled oscillators with the same parameters and functionalities as the NCO generator described above, with one difference: it can use AXI4 Interface for accessing memory-mapped control registers.
-Whether this interface will be used or not depends on the parameters for input interfaces and multiplier.
+Whether this interface will be used, depends on the parameters regarding input interfaces, multiplication operation and QAM scheme.
 Following memory-mapped control registers can exist:
 - `poff` - phase offset value when `poffType` parameter is set as Config
 - `freq` - phase increment/phase value when `pincType` parameter is set as Config
 - `inputEN` - input enable signal when `pincType` parameter is set as Fixed